 if ($UpdateParameterList.Count -gt 0) {

-# Get the current value of the first parameter
+# Get the current value of the Version parameter

 $currentparam = $UpdateParameterList[0].newValue